PagerDuty/pdpyras/README.rst

 Installation
 ------------
-If ``pip`` is available, local installation from the Python Package Index (pypi.org) can be performed via
+If ``pip`` is available, it can be installed via:

 ::

     pip install pdpyras

-Alternately, one can simply copy ``pdpyras.py`` into the directory where it will be used.
+Alternately, if Requests_ has already been installed locally, and ``urllib3`` is available, one can simply download `pdpyras.py`_ into the directory where it will be used.

 Usage
 -----